 Since translations vary, the possible causes may also differ depending on the make and model of your vehicle.
 Here are the most common causes of an O2 Sensor Circuit Low Voltage (Bank 1, Sensor 2) problem or code P0137:

-- Malfunctioning O2 sensor
+- Malfunctioning O2 sensor (including a bad heater)

 - A problem with the O2 sensor circuit

-- An exhaust leak
+- An exhaust leak that allows oxygen to enter the exhaust stream.

-- Outdated PCM software
+- Outdated PCM software (very rare)

 What are the Common Symptoms of the P0137 Code?